Kristina01111000/Drws_site/README.md

 8/7
-Finish the health history form, check that stripe works Check  https://fourelementdoctor.com/dr-w-on-podcasts/  for paragraph for leading your own way Look at https://growingholistically.com/self-renewal-system/ add more white space to the edges of the picture, make the black line thinner, like 50% thinner https://growingholistically.com/podcasts-with-dr-w/ add more padding , add the dots between each one Look into if the copy for leading our own way, make a section for it on the podcast page =-> working on it https://syracusenaturalhealing.com/podcasts-with-dr-w/ see if i can change the color of the link to podcast in the sidebar to purple or something different to make it stand out more, also make it bigger
+Look at https://growingholistically.com/self-renewal-system/ add more white space to the edges of the picture, make the black line thinner, like 50% thinner https://growingholistically.com/podcasts-with-dr-w/ add more padding , add the dots between each one https://syracusenaturalhealing.com/podcasts-with-dr-w/ see if i can change the color of the link to podcast in the sidebar to purple or something different to make it stand out more, also make it bigger